puremourning/vimspector/docs/configuration.md

-It is recommended to include the `$schema` declaration as in the above examples, but if that isn't present, the following [JSON language server configuration][json-ls-config] is recommened to load the schema from the
+It is recommended to include the `$schema` declaration as in the above examples, but if that isn't present, the following [JSON language server configuration][json-ls-config] is recommended to load the schema from the
 Internet:

 ```json